sanderdewitte/vultr-kubernetes-platform/README.md

 Application pods
 ```

 Traefik is the only component exposed directly on the worker node.
-Application workloads should normally use `ClusterIP` Services and be exposed through Traefik using Kubernetes `Ingress` or Traefik `IngressRoute` resources.
+Application workloads should normally use `ClusterIP` Services and rely on Traefik for external HTTP and HTTPS access.

 The Traefik container listens on unprivileged ports `8000` and `8443`, while Kubernetes maps the node host ports `80` and `443` to those container ports.
 This allows Traefik to run without binding directly to privileged ports inside the container.